 Pressure Cooker Turkey Lentil Taco Filling made with good-for-you lentils, lean ground turkey, onions, garlic, and a great blend of Mexican spices.
-Makes a big batch so you can have some for dinner tonight, and freeze some for lunch or dinner another day.
+Makes a big batch in your Insta Pot so you can have some for dinner tonight, and freeze some for lunch or dinner another day.

 This recipe is adapted from a slow cooker recipe in a wonderful new cookbook, Fast to the Table Freezer Cookbook: Freezer-Friendly Recipes and Frozen Food Shortcuts, from my good friend and fellow Utah blogger, Becky from Vintage Mixer.